Water Tank Inspection Best Practices with an Underwater ROV

-- Check ladder brackets to assure that enough are provided, that they are not damaged by corrosion and that they are secure to both the structure and the ladders.
+- Check ladder brackets to assure that enough is provided, that they are not damaged by corrosion and that they are secured to both the structure and the ladders.

 - Check the condition of all landings and catwalks to make sure they are clean, that they drain properly and are not damaged by corrosion.

 - Access to water storage structures must be restricted to authorized personnel.
 Check to see that security fences are sound and that their gates and locks work properly, exterior ladders must terminate at least eight feet above the ground.

 - Check to see that all doors and access hatches are locked.

 Why Perform a Water Tank Inspection with an ROV?

 Easily bring the Deep Trekker ROV up to the top of the tower with you or hoist it up the side.
 With no generator required, you can complete all of your inspections from the launch site on top of the tower – or still remotely from your inspection vehicle if you prefer.
 The digital video recorder will document your entire dive, including the depth, water temperature, and heading (applicable to the DTG2 Smart and Worker packages) to give directly to your client or to attach as documentation with your final report.

 Every county may have different requirements for proper water tank inspection, we hope that this short blog gives you a starting point to understand how you can ensure proper and safe inspections of our water storage facilities.
 Whether you are a municipality, private inspection company, someone wanting to start an inspection company, or just someone interested in investigating underwater mini ROVs like the Deep Trekker DTG2 provide unmatched maneuverability and will save you time and money.

 US Underwater Services has utilized the DTG2 ROV for over 190 inspections during the last six months.